Maza0w1/Maza0w1/README.md

 [2]: https://www.linkedin.com/in/almira-h-609ba71a5/

 ## ✍ Blog & Writing
-Aside from coding, I write blogs pertaining to [STEM](https://theartofcoding.org/) topics.
+Aside from coding, I write blogs pertaining to STEM and Tech news topics.

 ## 🔧 Technologies & Tools